 This Hartz Development was first begun in 1966 in the abandoned rail yards that had connected pre-tunnel transportation between Midtown, New York and New Jersey.
 Hartz transformed the 48-acre site with stunning views of the NYC skyline and the Hudson River.
 The vibrant mixed-use community has 1,866 residential units in four separate complexes, a 350-room Sheraton Hotel, two office buildings, four restaurants, a Whole Foods and various other shops and amenities.
 The newest 262-unit building will be completed Q4 2024.

 In October of 2018, Hartz entered the Long Island market for the first time with the acquisition of the 52.88-acre Newsday headquarters and newspaper printing facility at 235 Pinelawn Road.
 In 2019, Hartz purchased another 31.3-acres nearby at 195 Spagnoli Road, Melville, NY.

 Groundbreaking of the first of the two industrial buildings at Pinelawn Road took place in March 2021.
 A 246,500 square foot building was completed Q1 2022, and quickly leased to Amazon.
-A 599,983 square foot building will be completed Q3 2022.
+A 599,983 square foot building is available now.
 The state-of-the-art buildings include 40-foot clear ceilings and ample trailer parking.